 - How have you approached addressing this challenge?

-- Turning now to the broadest issue in the Mozilla universe: “internet health.”
-What for you is a “healthy internet”?
+- Turning now to the issue of “internet health.”
+What — for you — is a “healthy internet”?

 - What does “working open” mean to you?
 PROBE: Can you tell me about a time that working open has had an impact for you?